eveclass/translation-markup/README.md

 Do you want more output examples of what you can be achieved?
 Take a look at **[more ouput examples](output-examples.md)**.

+### Languages Key

+At the top of each translation file should be defined the `LANGUAGES` key, with all languages mapping.
+In the example above `1: enUs` maps number `1` as language `enUS` and number `2` as `ptBR`.

+Resulting files respect these mappings.
+In this case, 2 files would be output: `enUs.json` and `ptBr.json`.

 ## Install

 **NPM:**